I began blogging in 2009.

 There’s no way of saying what will resonate with people, so your best bet is to just do you.

 Learn the basics of search engine optimization.

-If you take anything from me as you begin or continue your blogging journey, it’s to learn the basics of seach engine optimization.
-SEO is where it’s at and you’re doing yourself a disservice if you don’t know how to optimize your blog posts to receive more organic web traffic.
+If you take anything from me as you begin or continue your blogging journey, it’s to learn the basics of search engine optimization.
+SEO is where it’s at and you’re doing yourself a disservice if you don’t know how to write SEO-friendly blog posts that receive more organic web traffic.